AdobeDocs/campaign-standard.en/help/audiences/using/active-profiles.md

 ![](assets/audience_active_profiles_list.png)

-The profiles that were excluded during delivery preparation (by typology rules or quarantine mechanism for example) are not taken into account.
-A profile that has been targeted by several deliveries will only be counted once.
-This report is only informative, it doesn't have a direct impact on billing.
+* The profiles that were excluded during delivery preparation (by typology rules or quarantine mechanism for example) are not taken into account.

+* Transactional Messages recipients are counted towards Active Profiles.

+* A profile that has been targeted by several deliveries will only be counted once.

+* This report is only informative, it doesn't have a direct impact on billing.

+At the bottom of the page, the targeting dimensions are listed with the number of profiles for each.
+Recipients of Transactional messages are associated to the **Anonymous** dimension.

 >[!NOTE]
 >